 The eastern side of the Wrightsville Beach Causeway features a popular public boat ramp that connects with the Intracoastal Waterway, and which offers miles of views in the process.
 Bring a boat or kayak along for a full exploration, or just enjoy a few photos of the maritime traffic as it cruises under the causeway bridge overhead.

 This isolated and completely undeveloped barrier island shoreline expands for 8.4 miles and is only accessible by boat or kayak.
-As a result, visitors who make the trek to the Masonboro Island Natural State Area will be rewarded with stunning beaches, great birdwatching, and miles of waterfront views in every direction.
+As a result, visitors who make the trek to the Mansonboro Island Coastal Estuarine Reserve will be rewarded with stunning beaches, great birdwatching, and miles of waterfront views in every direction.

 Freeman Park (Carolina Beach)